Observer-based boundary control of distributed port-Hamiltonian systems: Example: the Timoshenko beam

 \section{Example: the Timoshenko beam}

-Consider the boundary control of a Timoshenko beam clamped at the left side and controlled through force and torque at the right side.
-Both longitudinal velocity and angular velocity measurements at the right side are used for control.
-The dynamical model can be written in the form (\ref{Sys:Plant}) with
+We consider the boundary control of a Timoshenko beam clamped at the left side and controlled through force and torque at the right side.
+Both longitudinal and angular velocities at the right side are used for control purposes. {The port Hamilonian formulation of the Timoshenko beam can be found in \citep{Macchelli2004JournalModeling}}.
+It can be written in the form (\ref{Sys:Plant}) with

+where $T(\ze)$ is the shear modulus, $\rho(\ze)$ the mass per length unit, $EI(\ze)$ the product of the Young's modulus of elasticity $E$ and the moment of inertia of a cross section $I$, and $I_\rho(\ze)$ the moment of inertia of a cross section.